sfxcode/sapphire-extension/README.md

 ## SceneBuilder

-jar for using sapphire-extensions with SceneBuilder can be found in the scenebuilder directory.
+jar for using sapphire-extensions with SceneBuilder can be found in the scenebuilder/dist directory.

 ## About